anharmonic/anharmonic.github.io/thermal2-manual.md

 5. Bulk modulus, its first and second derivatives

-## d3_lw.x
+## d3\_lw.x code
 This code can compute the intrinsic phonon-phonon interaction and the interaction of phonons with isotopic disorder and border scattering.
 It reads its input variables from the &lwinput namelist and from the QPOINTS, CONFIGS and ISOTOPES lists, which are described in detail in their corresponding sections.

 ### Namelist &lwinput

-#### calculation (CHARACTER, default: “lw”)
+#### calculation (CHARACTER, default: "lw")
 The type of calculation to perform, it can take several different values:

-* “lw imag”: compute the imaginary part of the self-energy, i.e. the phonon linewidth.
+* "lw imag": compute the imaginary part of the self-energy, i.e. the phonon linewidth.
 In this mode the code will enforce conservation of energy with a Diract delta function approximated with a Gaussian function of width delta, read from the CONFIGS section.
-* “lw full”: compute the entire self energy, the real part is the lineshift and the imaginary part is the linewidth.
+* "lw full": compute the entire self energy, the real part is the lineshift and the imaginary part is the linewidth.
 In this case the value of delta from the CONFIGS will be used as a regularization for the self-energy.
-* “spf full”: compute the spectra function, also known as σ(ω), for a list of energies, provided by the input variables ne, de, e0 and siigma_e (see below) and for all q-points.
+* "spf full": compute the spectra function, also known as σ(ω), for a list of energies, provided by the input variables ne, de, e0 and sigma\_e (see below) and for all q-points.
 * "spf imag": as "spf full", but only the imaginary part of the self-energy will be used, i.e. the spectra function will be centered around the non-shifted phonon energy.
 This is often in better agreement with experiments than "spf full", unless you also include somehow the 4-phonons self-energy contribution, because the real part of the 3-phonon term and the 4-phonon terms tend to cancel each other out.
-* “spf simple”: simulate the spectral function as a superposition of Lorentzian functions centered around the phonon frequencies and appropriate width, see also ne, de and n0.
+* "spf simple": simulate the spectral function as a superposition of Lorentzian functions centered around the phonon frequencies and appropriate width, see also ne, de and n0.
 This is equivalent to "spf full" when the anharmonicity is very weak.
-* “final”: decompose the contribution to the linewidth to a specific energy and q-point (specified with the e_initial and q_initial keywords) over the energy of the final states in the scattering process or over the final q, or both (see q_summed and q_resolved).
+* "final": decompose the contribution to the linewidth to a specific energy and q-point (specified with the e\_initial and q\_initial keywords) over the energy of the final states in the scattering process or over the final q, or both (see q\_summed and q\_resolved).
 In the first case you must specify the range of final energies to consider with the ne, de and e0 keywords; in the second case the possible final q-points will be read from the QPOINTS section.

 #### prefix (CHARACTER, default: the value of calculation)
-The first part of the output file name, the file will be called “prefix….out”.
-Where the “…” part depends on the kind of calculation (See the [Output format section](#output-format-2))
+The first part of the output file name, the file will be called "prefix….out".
+Where the "…" part depends on the kind of calculation (See the [Output format section](#output-format-2))

-#### outdir (CHARACTER, default: “./”, i.e. the current directory)
+#### outdir (CHARACTER, default: "./", i.e. the current directory)
 Location where the output file will be saved.

-#### file_mat2 (CHARACTER, no default)
+#### file\_mat2 (CHARACTER, no default)
 The file of the 2nd order force constants, produced by thermal2 internal version of q2r.x

-#### file_mat3 (CHARACTER, no default)
+#### file\_mat3 (CHARACTER, no default)
 The file of the 3rd order force constants, produced by qq2rr.x or asr3.x or sparse.x

-#### asr2 (CHARACTER, default: “no”)
+#### asr2 (CHARACTER, default: "no")
-Method used to apply the acoustic sum rule, can be “no” (do not apply ASR), “simple” (apply the compensation term to the on-site force constant).
+Method used to apply the acoustic sum rule, can be "no" (do not apply ASR), "simple" (apply the compensation term to the on-site force constant).

 #### nq (INTEGER, no default)
 Number of q-points to read (see below)